backlineint/bpi-11ty/src/til/2021/running-lighthouse-ci-server-locally.md

 In my case, I added `lighthouserc.js` to the `.gitignore` for my project because I didn't want these local settings to override the Lighthouse settings I already had working with Github Actions.
 You may also want to ignore `.lighthouseci/` and `db.sql` as well if you are only planning to store this information locally.

-With that in place I can now run:
+With that in place I can now run

     npm run lhci:audit

-Which will start the Lighthouse CI Server and record results for the current commit.
-If I run this as commits are made I can get a granular comparison of the impact of changes.
+which will start the Lighthouse CI Server and record results for the current commit.
+If I run this repeatedly as commits are made, I can get a granular comparison of the impact of my changes.

 {% image "./src/til/2021/lhci_server_compare.png", "Example lighthouse checks", false, "object-cover h-full w-full rounded ring-2 ring-indigo-500" %}

-Not denying that this would be more useful incorporated into your main CI process, but this local approach can still be useful to benchmark a feature branch, or some other quick or small scale measurement.
+This would certainly be more useful incorporated into your main CI process, but this local approach can still be useful for benchmarking a feature branch or making some other small scale measurement.